 I feel fortunate to have spent a few years working summer seasons as a mechanic and mountain bike guide in the Portes Du Soleil region of the French Alps.
 That was a fantastic experience, a real challenge to ride, guide and teach whilst in a beautiful part of the world.
 With only having limited mountain resources and having a wide variety of bikes to fix it certainly led to some thinking out of the box to remedy some problems!

 I have witnessed and fixed pretty much every type of new technology that has have been developed for bikes.
 From cantilever brakes to hydraulic discs.
 From early elastomer suspension to full blown DH rigs!
 A lot has changed in the world of pushing pedals in the last 20 years and I have been amazed how far the humble bicycle has come!

 As a brief work history that is just the tip of the iceberg from me as mountain biking is the major passion in my life.
-Through being an avid rider and competitor for the last 20 years I have ridden and raced in some great locations from local XC races around Yorkshire to the Birth of Enduro in France in the legendary Megavalanche in Alpe d Huez.
+Through being an avid rider and competitor for the last 25years I have ridden and raced in some great locations.
+Starting in XC races around Yorkshire to the Birth of Enduro in France in the legendary Megavalanche in Alpe d Huez.
 I still love racing and I am still fiercely competitive with frequent results in the top 20 in my category.

 To ensure I am kept up to date on all the latest innovations and developments in biking I have undertaken the role of official guide, mechanic and coach both to my local biking club and to all my riding friends and their friends too.
 This means I am able to keep my fingers dirty whilst keeping their fleet of bikes maintained.
 All these repairs on a wide variety of machines with different technologies has meant that I keep my practical skills up to date.
 As a bonus it means I am not short of free cakes and post ride drinks too!